National Museum of Damascus: Greek and Roman/Byzantine (classical) Age

 Al-Lat Minerva, National Museum of Damascus.

 This wing contains many classical Syrian artifacts.
 The displays include sculptures, marble and stone sarcophagi, mosaics, jewelry and coinage from the Seleucid, Roman and Byzantine periods.
 The findings are from sites such as Palmyra, Dura Europos, Mount Druze, and more, and most notably include many beautiful Byzantine era manuscripts and jewelry, as well as stone work, silk and cotton textiles from Palmyra, preserved by the desert sands.

 Among the most important exhibits from the classical era counts the 3rd century underground Palmyrene tomb, the Hypogeum of Yarhai, considered one of the best examples of Palmyrene funerary art.
 The hypogeum was originally found in Palmyra's Valley of the Tombs, and after its excavation moved to the museum in 1935.
 The hypogeum, which dates from 108 AD, currently is found in the underground part of the museum, and can be reached after taking the stairs from room 15.
 There are also many pieces of Palmyrene funerary reliefs in the museum found in the Palmyra hall.

 Islamic Age

 The facade of an Islamic palace has been moved and reconstructed as the museum's main entrance.
 Some of the contents of the palace are also located in the museum, including carvings.

 It also contains many exhibits made of glass and metal, as well as coins, from different periods of Islamic art history.
 There are also scriptures, ranging from the Umayyad era to the Ottoman period.

 There is also a hall containing an example of a traditional Damascene home, which was obtained from an 18th-century house in the Old City of Damascus.

 Contemporary art

 This wing contains contemporary works of artists from Syria, the Arab world, and other countries.

+The museum's holdings include works by Syrian painter Ahmad Madoun, whose paintings drew on the cultural heritage of Palmyra.